web-mickey/web-mickey/README.md

 Hey, I'm Mickey

-I’ve been working in IT for over 10 years and hold a bachelor’s degree in information technology.

-I’ve participated in many hackathons and won all the in-person ones.
+I've been in the IT industry for over a decade and hold a bachelor's degree in Information Technology.
+Over the years, I’ve participated in numerous hackathons—taking first place at every in-person event I've attended.

-I’m also a member of Solana Superteam Poland and regularly give presentations at Solana events across the country.
+I'm an active member of the Solana Superteam Poland and frequently speak at Solana meetups and events across the country.
+I'm also a participant in the Solana Turbin3 Q2 2025 Builders Program..

-Currently, I’m focused on blockchain development using Rust.
-Over the past 7 months, I’ve been working on trading bots, indexers, and data analysis.
+Right now, my main focus is blockchain development using Rust.
+For the past 7 months, I’ve been building trading bots, on-chain indexers, and working on blockchain data analysis.

 ### Contact: